linusmimietz/Scriptable-Auto-Update/README.md

 Copy the content from *main.js* and replace the `scriptName` and `scriptUrl` with your custom values.
 Then simply paste it into Scriptable.
 The wrapper will automatically load and update your code from the URL.

 ## Example
-Take a look inside the example folder to see an implementation.
+Take a look inside the example folder to see an implementation example.
 Want to try it out?
 Then simply copy the content of *example/main.js* and paste it into Scriptable!

 ## License